sindresorhus/emoj/readme.md

     🦄  🎠  🐴  🐎  ❤  ✨  🌈

   Options
-    --copy -c  Copy the first emoji to the clipboard --skin-tone -s  Set the default skin tone of the emoji (0 to 5)
+    --copy -c   Copy the first emoji to the clipboard --skin-tone -s  Set and persist the default emoji skin tone (0 to 5)

-  Run it without arguments to enter the live search Use Up/Down keys during live search to change the skin tones
+  Run it without arguments to enter the live search Use the up/down keys during live search to change the skin tone
 ```